xjmusic/xjmusic/README.md

 ## Getting Started

 There is an example configuration called **env.example.conf** in the root of the project.
 It is up to you, the developer, to obtain keys and fill in the values of your own environment variables, in a new file called **env.conf** which is never checked in to version control or released with the distribution.
-Because the application only has **one single common bootstrap** (located at bin/common/bootstrap) the use of environment variables is federated across development and production deployments, while all actual configurations are kept outside the scope of the code.
+So, the use of environment variables is federated across development and production deployments, while all actual configurations are kept outside the scope of the code.

 We use [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) for local development with uncanny parity to production.
 Once your **env.conf** file is configured, it's time to bring up the `hub01xj1` server and its supporting resources such as `postgres01xj1` and `redis01xj1`: